EndlessATC/Airports/tools/README.md

 A departure route can start with `@<name>` which makes the route a "segment".
 A segment will not be output in the product.
 This segment will be available for reference in the current `[departure]`.
 This is useful for defining initial departure segments unique to specific runways.

-Alternatively, a departure route can start with `@!<name>` which also makes the route a "segment", but available to all subsequent `[departure]`s including the current one.
+Alternatively, a departure route can start with `@!<name>` which also makes the route a "segment", but available to all subsequent `[departure]`s for the same airport including the current one.
 This is useful for defining transition segments common to all runways.

 To use these segments, a departure route can include after the route name line an unlimited number of `@<name>` lines , which will be substituted with the respective segment.